zekzekus/dotfiles/README.md

 basis.
 Also I need to read (more than writing) Javascript code (mostly ReactJS).
 My personal interests at the moment includes Clojure, Haskell, Rust and Go programming languages to play on my free time.
 So this configuration supports these 6 languages.
-Except Javascript, Go and Clojure, all other language supports comes from corresponding Language Server.
+Except Clojure, all other language supports comes from corresponding Language Server.
 Some more details below.